Medically reviewed by Drugs.com. Last updated on Oct 6, 2022.

 Pharmacologic Class: Endothelin Receptor Antagonist

-bosentan is available only under a special restricted distribution program called the Tracleer Access Program (T.A.P.).
+Bosentan is available only under a special restricted distribution program called the Tracleer REMS (risk evaluation and mitigation strategy) Program.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For bosentan, the following should be considered: